 - This course will be delivered entirely online through the course management system, Desire2Learn (D2L).
-You will need your MSU NetID to login to the course from the Desire2Learn home page (http://D2L.msu.edu). - The D2L website will be where you will access online lessons, course materials, additional resources, and where assignments and grades will be posted.

-- This course is built on a weekly framework.
+You will need your MSU NetID to login to the course from the Desire2Learn home page (http://D2L.msu.edu). - The D2L website will be where you will access online lessons, course materials, additional resources, and where assignments and grades will be posted. - This course is built on a weekly framework.
 Course materials will become available at 12:00 a.m.
-Eastern Time (EST) each Monday for the week.
+Eastern Time (EST) each Monday for the week (except for the first week which will be on Tuesday.
 Once the weekly course materials are posted, the folders will remain open for the rest of the semester. - Assignments may be completed and submitted any time during the week they are due, however all materials need to be posted to D2L no later than 11:59 pm (EST) on their due dates. - All times posted in this syllabus are Eastern Standard Time (EST). - Office hours may occur via a zoom meeting by appointment.